The Firm Next Door

 It was always different faces shuffling into Lemmings Capital around 8am in the morning.
 Mostly young recent college graduates, many of whom English was not their first language.
 Some majored in the humanities.
 Others did social sciences or communications.
 One of them pursued a theater degree.
 Not sure if anyone with an actual finance background ever traded there.
 You wouldn’t see the same face for longer than a month, but you’d see the same familiar expression.
 Fresh out of school.
 Deer-in-the-headlights.
 Clueless.

 One slow summer trading day, many traders were out in the kitchen to watch Euro 2012 on ESPN.
-I made small talk with one of their traders, Billy, asking him about the strategies that his firm used.
+I made small talk with one of their traders, Mark, asking him about the strategies that his firm used.
 What was the training process like?
 What setups did they look for?
 What did their mentors instruct them to call out on the desk?

 “Well, we look for steppers.”